insqu/sc/README.md

 npx hardhat compile
 ```
 We should get the message `Compiled 1 Solidity file successfully`
-> note: it may say 1 or 2 depending on whether you previously compiled the contracts
+> note: it may say 1 or 3 depending on whether you previously compiled the contracts

-The compile command will try to compile all contracts in the contracts directory automatically\
+The compile command will try to compile all contracts in the contracts and examples directory automatically\
 We should now see that the `artifacts` directory has been populated

 ## Interacting with our contract